Faysalstat/News_Provider/README.md

 ## Description
 There are multiple services in this microservice architechture.

+## Dapr Configuration
+Find the .dapr folder in C drive.
+The path mostly looks like this >> C:\Users\Faysal\.dapr (Faysal will be replaced by your Pc Name).
+Inside this folder replace the component folder with the component folder in the file.
 ## Installation Guide
 Open up your terminal from the root folder.
 ### Step 1: